Polprzewodnikowy/SummerCart64/docs/00_quick_startup_guide.md

 ### Firmware backup/update

-Keeping SC64 firmware up to date is highly recommended.
+Keeping SC64 firmware up to date is strongly recommended.
 `sc64deployer` application is tightly coupled with specific firmware versions and will error out when it detects unsupported firmware version.

 To download and backup current version of the SC64 firmware run `./sc64deployer firmware backup sc64-firmware-backup.bin`